TravisWheelerLab/drug-sniffer/README.md

 TODO: Write a brief introduction / description

+## Usage

+TODO: Explain how to run in various environments

+## Testing

+The `data/` directory contains data and configuration for end-to-end testing.

 ## Workflow

 The `workflow/` directory contains everything necessary to run the Drug Sniffer